ropensci/roweb3/content/blog/2022-01-11-gather-on-ropensci-forum/index.md

 First note that forum categories are there to serve users, not the other way round!
 So if you post in the "wrong" category, no problem!
-We can transfer the post to a more relevant category if relevant to get more eyes on it, but really no harm done!
+If necessary, we can transfer the post to a more relevant category to make it more visible, but really no harm done!

 ### Package Use Questions